 Section 30.1.
 Use of City Recreation Facilities.
-Members and members of their immediate families living within the member's household shall be entitled to utilize any and all facilities operated by the City's Department of Parks and Recreation.
-Rental fees for facilities remain the member's responsibility.
+Bargaining Unit members and members of their immediate families living within the member's household shall be entitled to facility rental fees at resident rates, and the ability to use all facilities operated by the City's Department of Recreation and Parks.
+All such benefits shall be taxed in accordance with federal or state tax regulations.